TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 set_var my_array 3 # This is illegal

 **Note**: While only 1-dimensional arrays are permitted (i.e. you cannot do things like my_array[idx][idy]) you can always use your own raster indexing system to use a 1-dimensional array as if it were a multi-dimensional array.
-Just bear in mind that any calculations of the index value must be done separately and stored in a single variable before using that index value in the array brackets.
+Just bear in mind that any calculations of the index value must be done separately and stored in a variable before using that index value in the array brackets.
 For example, to implement an equivalent of a 2D array of size2d=height*width, you can create a 1-D array of <size> = size2d.
 Then, where idy is the y coordinate and idx is the x coordinate, you may access the value at position (x,y) in the array by doing something like this:

 set_var posxy idy